raymondworkshop/old.myblog/about.md

 ---
 ## [About]({{page.title}})

-A computer software engineer : email/g: wenlzhao@gmail.com
+A computer software engineer and Designer: email/g: wenlzhao@gmail.com